Historical | Colliery | Development > 1860s - 1890s

 1890s

-• Coal haulage by horses now limiting production.
+• Coal haulage by horse limiting production.

-• Underground electric haulage systems installed.
+• underground electric haulages installed.

-• Great Northern railway begins operating mineral traffic.
+• Great Northern railway operating mineral traffic.

 TOP